-Simon Tam is an award-winning musician, best-selling author, entrepreneur, and social justice activist.
+Simon Tam is an award-winning musician, author, entrepreneur, and social justice activist.

 Simon is best known as the founder and bassist of The Slants, the world’s first and only all-Asian American dance rock band.
-His approach to activism through the arts has been highlighted in thousands of media features across 82 countries, including: BBC World News, NPR, TIME Magazine, MTV, CBS, and the Wall Street Journal.
+His approach to activism through the arts has been highlighted in thousands of media features across 82 countries, including: BBC World News, NPR, TIME Magazine, TED talks, NBC, and the New York Times.

-Since 2000, he has been a performer, presenter, and keynote at events and organizations such as SXSW, Comic-Con, The Department of Defense, Stanford University, PennLaw, UC Berkeley, Rotary International, the National Association for Campus Activities, and over 1,200 others across North America, Europe, and Asia.
+Since 2000, he has been a performer, presenter, and keynote at events and organizations such as TEDx, SXSW, Comic-Con, The Department of Defense, Stanford University, Rotary International, and over 1,200 others across North America, Europe, and Asia.

-Most recently, Simon has led the strategic communications efforts of two of Oregon’s largest higher education institutions, winning him over a dozen awards in traditional and social media marketing while serving over 130,000 students across the Northwest.
-He manages over 150 digital communication channels with a cumulative total of over one million followers.
+Simon designed one of the first college-accredited social media certificate programs in the United States.
+He has led the strategic communications efforts of two of Oregon’s largest higher education institutions, winning him over a dozen awards in marketing while serving over 130,000 students across the Northwest.

 Recently, he was named a “Portland Rising Star” from the Light a Fire Awards, received a “Distinguished Alum Award” from Marylhurst University, and delivered 5 TED talks.

 Simon is the Marketing Director at Oregon Environmental Council and an adjunct professor at both Marylhurst University and Linn-Benton Community College.
 He is currently serving as a founding member on the Board of Directors for the Oregon Center for Human Rights and is a member of the advisory board for Business for Culture & the Arts and the Policy and Equity Committee for the Jade District.

 You can find Simon’s appearance schedule, writing, and current projects at: http://www.simontam.biz